-- H5.13.1.1 Noise can be expected to vary significantly within the Secondary Plan area and will occur from both stationary sources (the employment and commercial land uses) and transportation sources within and in the vicinity of the Secondary Plan area. - H5.13.1.2 A Noise and/or Vibration Impact Study will be required in accordance with Ministry of Environment and Climate Change guidelines and Halton Region "Noise Abatement Guidelines" to the satisfaction of the Town and the Region and will address Environmental Protection Act requirements with respect to existing sensitive land uses.
+- H5A.13.1.1 Noise can be expected to vary significantly within the Secondary Plan area and will occur from both stationary sources (the employment and commercial land uses) and transportation sources within and in the vicinity of the Secondary Plan area. - H5A.13.1.2 A Noise and/or Vibration Impact Study will be required in accordance with Ministry of Environment and Climate Change guidelines and Halton Region "Noise Abatement Guidelines" to the satisfaction of the Town and the Region and will address Environmental Protection Act requirements with respect to existing sensitive land uses.
 The Noise Impact and/or Vibration Study will consider potential impacts and address mitigation measures through building design, setbacks and/or other measures such as berms and fencing.
 The Study will be provided early in the site plan approval process to assist in determining the most efficient way to mitigate noise emissions.
-Changes such as building orientation can significantly affect noise impacts at nearby sensitive land uses and address applicable Ministry of Environment and Climate Change noise criteria without the need for other costly or operationally restrictive mitigation measures. - H5.13.1.3 Design measures to avoid queuing or traffic congestion such as strategic siting of entrances and exits and a reasonable setback from sensitive land uses may be required as part of site plan approval in order to limit nuisance effects associated with the truck traffic.
+Changes such as building orientation can significantly affect noise impacts at nearby sensitive land uses and address applicable Ministry of Environment and Climate Change noise criteria without the need for other costly or operationally restrictive mitigation measures. - H5A.13.1.3 Design measures to avoid queuing or traffic congestion such as strategic siting of entrances and exits and a reasonable setback from sensitive land uses may be required as part of site plan approval in order to limit nuisance effects associated with the truck traffic.

-H5.13.2 Air Quality
+H5A.13.2 Air Quality

-- H5.13.2.1 Air quality studies will be required in support of Class II industrial development in accordance with Region of Halton and Ministry of Environment and Climate Change guidelines.
+H5A.13.2.1 Air quality studies will be required in support of Class II industrial development in accordance with Region of Halton and Ministry of Environment and Climate Change guidelines.
 Odour may be caused by discharges from a variety of sources including stationary sources such as buildings, outdoor sources, or fugitive sources such as equipment leaks.
-As a result, odour assessment, and odour management plans and control measures that are specific to the facility that is being proposed should be required at the Site Plan application stage to avoid odour release and off-site effects. - H5.13.2.2 Effective fugitive dust management will be required in support of Class II industrial development in accordance with Ministry of Environment and Climate Change guidelines.
+As a result, odour assessment, and odour management plans and control measures that are specific to the facility that is being proposed should be required at the Site Plan application stage to avoid odour release and off-site effects.

+H5A.13.2.2 Effective fugitive dust management will be required in support of Class II industrial development in accordance with Ministry of Environment and Climate Change guidelines.
 A Best Management Plan outlining procedures and practices to prevent nuisance effects and deposition of fugitive dust should be prepared in support of development applications.

-H5.13.3 Other Compatibility Issues
+H5A.13.3 Other Compatibility Issues

-- H5.13.3.1 All development applications will be required to identify means to minimize and mitigate light pollution and should consider International Dark Sky guidelines.
-The Town may consider developing a strategic lighting master plan that addresses both private lighting of facilities and municipal lighting of roadways and supporting facilities such as future transit stops in order to address: - Light intrusion or light trespass of unwanted light onto adjacent properties and the Natural Heritage System; - Timing of lighting; and - Light intensity, spectrum, clutter and glare. - H5.13.3.2 Construction activities can be a source of emissions and should be managed to control effects from these emissions, with consideration of scheduling, monitoring and mitigation. - H5.13.3.3 Effective communication with residents during planning and construction phases will be encouraged and the Town may consider establishing a public liaison committee to encourage resident participation. - H5.13.3.4 Sensitive land uses, if proposed within the Secondary Plan area, shall require the completion of a land use compatibility assessment to ensure that the use is appropriate and the location and design of the use can minimize and mitigate any adverse impacts on industrial, manufacturing or other uses that are particularly vulnerable to encroachment.
+- H5A.13.3.1 All development applications will be required to identify means to minimize and mitigate light pollution and should consider International Dark Sky guidelines.
+The Town may consider developing a strategic lighting master plan that addresses both private lighting of facilities and municipal lighting of roadways and supporting facilities such as future transit stops in order to address: - Light intrusion or light trespass of unwanted light onto adjacent properties and the Natural Heritage System; - · Timing of lighting; and - Light intensity, spectrum, clutter and glare. - H5A.13.3.2 Construction activities can be a source of emissions and should be managed to control effects from these emissions, with consideration of scheduling, monitoring and mitigation. - H5A.13.3.3 Effective communication with residents during planning and construction phases will be encouraged and the Town may consider establishing a public liaison committee to encourage resident participation.

-H5.14 URBAN DESIGN
+H5A,14 URBAN DESIGN

-H5.14.1 Urban Design Policies
+H5A.14.1 Urban Design Policies